BrandonML/image-checker-extension/README.md

 - Switch modes off and on to reset

 ### Extension Not Working
-1. Check that Developer Mode is enabled
-2. Try disabling and re-enabling the extension
+1. Try disabling and re-enabling the extension
-3. Refresh the webpage after making changes
+2. Refresh the webpage after making changes

 ## Privacy & Security